Updated: Mar 10

 Scenic Destinations For Nature Lovers

 Do you love nature, walking, and exploring?
 Read more here about Taiwan's hot springs in Beitou, Alishan National Forest, Tarako National Park, and Yehliu Geopark.

 Sun Moon Lake, Taiwan ©MDHarding

-From temples, to shrines, pagodas and even one of the world's tallest buildings - 101 Taipei has the “Ferrari” of elevators zooming passengers from the fifth floor to the 89th floor in only 37 seconds, travelling at 60.6 km/h or 1,010 metres per second.
+From temples to shrines, pagodas, and even one of the world's tallest buildings - 101 Taipei has the “Ferrari” of elevators zooming passengers from the fifth floor to the 89th floor in only 37 seconds, traveling at 60.6 km/h or 1,010 metres per second.

 Shouzhen Temple, Alishan National Park, Taiwan ©MDHarding

-You will not be stuck for delicious dishes to try in Taiwan from street stalls to the famous night markets and everything in-between.
+You will not be stuck for delicious dishes to try in Taiwan from street stalls to the famous night markets and everything in between.
 Here are some of the dishes not to be missed!
-Beef noodles is one the most liked common cuisines in Taiwan.
-There is also soup dumplings, stinky tofu. shaved mango ice and bubble tea (Pearl Milk Tea).
+Beef noodles are one of the most liked common cuisines in Taiwan.
+There are also soup dumplings and stinky tofu.
+Recommend the shaved mango ice and bubble tea (Pearl Milk Tea).
 What will you try first?

 The Highest Served Mango Ice - 101 Taipei, Taiwan ©MDHarding

-I hope you have enjoyed reading and inspired to visit Taiwan.
+I hope you have enjoyed reading and are inspired to visit Taiwan.
 Until next time, happy travels:)